sreeshmaheshwar/formal-power-series/README.md

 # Formal Power Series

 Lightweight C++ implementation of various (non-exhaustive) operations on truncated [formal power series](https://en.wikipedia.org/wiki/Formal_power_series) for use in programming contests, an idiomatic interface to them, and some example problems with write-ups/explanations.
-Centred around interoperability with and delegation to any suitable existing competitive programming library, such as [AtCoder](https://atcoder.jp/)'s popular [AC Library](https://github.com/atcoder/ac-library).
+Centred around interoperability with and delegation to any suitable existing competitive programming library, such as [AtCoder](https://atcoder.jp/)'s popular [AC Library](https://github.com/atcoder/ac-library) (ACL).

 ## Usage

 The `FormalPowerSeries` class provides a `std::vector`-like interface and requires only a modular integer implementation and a (corresponding) convolution operation (typically, [NTT](https://mathworld.wolfram.com/NumberTheoreticTransform.html)), both common among libraries.
 The polynomial multiplication implementation underlying the formal power series operations may therefore be switched out at will.

-The solution to an [AtCoder problem](https://atcoder.jp/contests/abc297/tasks/abc297_h), using this library backed by the [AC Library](https://github.com/atcoder/ac-library), is shown below.
+The solution to an [AtCoder problem](https://atcoder.jp/contests/abc297/tasks/abc297_h), using this library backed by ACL, is shown below.

 ```cpp
 #include "FormalPowerSeries.h"